What is Conservation Connect?

 - Community-based collaborators are experts in their work

-- Collaborative group experience and knowledge is on the cutting edge of the field and has not yet been documented
+- Collaborative group experience and knowledge is on the cutting edge of the field

 - People naturally learn best through current, real-world challenges and sharing ideas with each other along the way